-It is the objective of Maplewood Academy to operate the school as efficiently and economically as possible in order to offer a quality Christian education to our youth at the lowest possible cost.
+It is the objective of Maplewood Academy to operate the school as efficiently and economically as possible in order to offer a quality Christian education to our youth.
 The major source of income for the school is the student charges.
 Before a student is enrolled at Maplewood Academy, a parent or guardian must accept financial responsibility for the student by signing a financial agreement form stating that the account will be paid on a regular and timely basis.

 Maplewood Academy adheres strictly to the financial policies as stated below.

 - Student accounts for the previous year’s schooling must be paid in full or adequate written arrangements made with the Vice Principal for Finance before students can be permitted to register for the current school year.
 Any delinquent accounts remaining from siblings who have previously attended Maplewood must be settled in like manner before another student from the same family may be admitted.

 - If an account has an unpaid balance equivalent to one months’ charges, that student will not be permitted to continue classes until the account is brought current.
 All students will need a test permit to take their semester finals and permits will not be issued to any student whose account is not current.

 - The diploma will be granted only when the bill is paid in full.

 - Participation in some school trips, tours and extra activities may be dependent upon a student’s account being kept current.

 Maplewood’s tuition rates for full-time students are as follows:

 Students needing financial assistance may apply for financial aid and/or scholarships as outlined in the “Financial Assistance” section below.
 Ten month and twelve month tuition payment plans are available.